srsopira/EMR-Hudi-Workshop/L1c-EMRCreate.md

 ![screenshot](images/EMR13.png)

-* On the Security Group page, click the checkbox in front of the master (ElasticMapReduce-master)
+* On the Security Group page, click the checkbox in front of the master (ElasticMapReduce-master) and click the Security Group ID

 ![screenshot](images/EMR14.png)